Combat arms: British Commonwealth Forces

 Field Air Defence is considered in the artillery branch in Canada, also all aviation assets are part of the RCAF not the Army.

 United States Army

-Currently, U.S. Army organizational doctrine uses the classification "Maneuver, Fires and Effects" (MFE) to group the combat arms branches, and four other branches, into Maneuver, Fires, Maneuver Support, and Special Operations Forces functional areas.
+Currently, U.S. Army organizational doctrine uses the classification "Maneuver, Fires and Effects" (MFE) to group the combat arms branches, and four other branches, into Maneuver, Fires, Maneuver Support, and United States Special Operations Forces functional areas.

 The "classic" combat arms were infantry, artillery, and cavalry, defined as those branches of the army with the primary mission of engaging in armed combat with an enemy force.

 In the U.S. Army, the following branches were traditionally classified from 1968 until 2001 as the combat arms: